-mi\string\ mi\tab\spaceloc(MI\AM\TABLE\DESC \tableDesc)
+'''

+mi string mi tab spaceloc(MI AM TABLE DESC tableDesc)

+tableDesc

+Points to the table descriptor.

+'''

 A user, usually a database server administrator, can assign a short name to an extspace with the onspaces utility.
 When a user creates a table, the CREATE TABLE statement can include an IN clause to specify one of the following: